Back to California

 Health Care Coverage for Lung Cancer

-The bill requires health insurance plans to cover follow-up screening and diagnostic services for lung cancer without additional costs like copayments, coinsurance, or deductibles.
+The bill requires health insurance plans to cover follow-up screening and diagnostic services for lung cancer without charging extra fees, starting in 2027.

 What This Bill Does

-• Requires health care service plan contracts and health insurance policies issued, amended, or renewed on or after January 1, 2027, that provide coverage for hospital, medical, or surgical expenses to cover follow-up screening or diagnostic services for lung cancer.
+• Requires health care service plan contracts or health insurance policies issued, amended, or renewed on or after January 1, 2027, to provide coverage for follow-up screening or diagnostic services for lung cancer.

-• Prohibits these plans from charging copayments, coinsurance, deductibles, or any other form of cost sharing for the required lung cancer screenings and diagnostics.
+• Prohibits these plans from requiring copayments, coinsurance, deductibles, or other cost-sharing for the required lung cancer screenings and diagnostics.

 Who It Names or Affects

-• Health care service plans and insurers operating in California.
+• People who have health care service plans or health insurance policies in California.

 Terms To Know